geoschem/GCClassic/docs/source/gcc-guide/04-data/restart-files-gc.rst

 .. tip::

-   We recommend that you downloading restart files to your disk space with either a `dry-run simulation <dry-run-simulation>`_ or with the `bashdatacatalog
+   We recommend that you download restart files to your disk space with either a `dry-run simulation <dry-run-simulation>`_ or with the `bashdatacatalog
    <https://github.com/liambindle/bashdatacatalog>`_.
 This will